Michael Boyle (archbishop of Armagh): Early career

 Boyle was born circa 1609, the eldest son of Richard Boyle, Archbishop of Tuam and Martha Wright.
-His uncle was Michael Boyle the elder.
-It was through the descendants of his cousin Lieutenant Colonel Richard Boyle that the Boyle name became ennobled over the centuries with multiple peerages, including Earl of Cork, Earl of Orrery and Earl of Shannon.
+His uncle was Michael Boyle (bishop of Waterford and Lismore).
+It was through the descendants of his first cousin once removed Richard Boyle, 1st Earl of Cork that the Boyle name became ennobled over the centuries with multiple peerages, including Earl of Cork, Earl of Orrery and Earl of Shannon.

-Boyle was educated at Trinity College, Dublin, where he proceeded M.A., and on 4 November 1637 was incorporated M.A. of Oxford.
+Boyle was educated at Trinity College Dublin, where he proceeded M.A., and on 4 November 1637 was incorporated M.A. of Oxford.
 In 1637 he obtained a rectory in the diocese of Cloyne, received the degree of D.D., and became Dean of Cloyne in 1640.
 During the war in Ireland acted as chaplain-general to the English army in Munster.

 In 1650, the Protestant royalists in Ireland employed Boyle, in conjunction with Sir Robert Sterling and Colonel John Daniel, to negotiate on their behalf with Oliver Cromwell.
 The Marquess of Ormonde resented the conduct of Boyle in conveying Cromwell's passport to him, which he rejected.